 The center's location on Jarvis Ave. in Holyoke allows students and faculty to work more closely with the surrounding community, including immunization clinics for Sullivan Elementary School, diabetes and wellness workshops for residents of Beaudoin Village, gerontology internships with the Loomis Village nursing home, and increased interaction with the nearby Holyoke Soldiers Home.

 Click here to learn about our nursing and radiologic technology programs.

-Located on the third and fourth floors of the Holyoke Transportation Center at 206 Maple Street, the Picknelly Adult and Family Education Center was established by members of the Juntos Collaborative, Holyoke Public Schools, and Holyoke Community College to provide Holyoke residents with adult basic education and related services in an easily accessible location.
+Located on the third and fourth floors of the Holyoke Transportation Center, the Picknelly Adult and Family Education Center was established by members of the Juntos Collaborative, Holyoke Public Schools, and Holyoke Community College to provide Holyoke residents with adult basic education and related services in an easily accessible location.

 The Ludlow Area Adult Learning Center (LAALC) helps adults learn English and offers other support programs.
 This free program serves adults in the Ludlow/Indian Orchard area who are immigrants or refugees.
 Students have ranged in age from 17 to 70+.

 79 Main Street, Ware

 The Education to Employment (E2E) Quaboag Region Workforce Training and Community College Center is a collaboration between HCC and the Quaboag Valley Community Development Corporation.
 The initiative is supported by the Ware Business Association, Country Bank, Baystate Health Eastern Region, and many other area businesses.

 Workforce training programs, personal enrichment classes, civic events, and student support activities are available to persons interested in college online certificate and degree programs.
 The learning commons has public computer access, support for HCC's online students, workforce development programs, personal enrichment classes, and a variety of student support services.